mui/material-ui/README.md

 - _Material UI_ is a comprehensive library of components that features our implementation of Google's [Material Design](https://material.io/design/introduction/) system.

 - _MUI Base_ is our library of "unstyled" components and low-level hooks.
-With Base, you have complete control over your app's CSS.
+With Base, you gain complete control over your app's CSS and accessibility features.

 - _MUI System_ is a collection of CSS utilities to help you rapidly lay out custom designs.